Benteaux/jermaDetector/README.md

-# jermaDetector
+# Jerma Detector

 A Siamese Neural Network built to detect frames of Jerma in youtube videos.
+The URL for the repo is a link to a shared google drive folder that contains the assets folder, variables folder, fingerprint.pb, keras_metadata.pb, and saved_model.pb files, which were saved automatically by TensorFlow through the model.save() API.

 This project was built before I better understood the TensorFlow API, so some of the methods I used to create the model may seem a bit odd.